 - When the caller is teaching, silence should prevail.
 Just because the people standing near you know how to do a move, or have memorized the dance, doesn't mean that everyone has.
 Do not hesitate to politely ask people who are talking to "shhhh" during walkthroughs and, for your own part, always pay attention, take "Hands Four" promptly, follow instructions, and be quietly patient while others learn.

 - Everyone, even experienced dancers, can space out during a dance and turn the wrong way, forget the next move, or otherwise bring unintentional chaos to the set.
-If that happens to you or someone near you, don't be shy about offering or accepting (gentle, cheerful) help in getting things straightened out but NEVER yank, shove, or bark at a confused dancer; that will only make things worse.
+If that happens to you or someone near you, don't be shy about offering or accepting (gentle, cheerful) help in getting things straightened out.

-- Smiling and making eye contact with strangers are normal parts of the contra dance culture but predatory or intimidating behavior is NOT normal and is NOT allowed.
-Use common sense, discretion, and respect others' personal space!
-If someone doesn't respect yours, please bring it to the attention of one of the dance organizers immediately.
-Bad behavior is NOT normal and can't be stopped if it is allowed to stay hidden.
+- Smiling and making eye contact with strangers are normal parts of the contra dance culture but predatory or intimidating behavior is NOT normal.
+If another dancer makes you feel uncomfortable or causes you any pain, please bring it to the attention of one of the dance organizers immediately so that we can take steps to keep the dance community safe and comfortable for all.

 - A delicate reminder: Dancing generates heat and keeping dry can sometimes be a challenge.
 As a courtesy to all, consider packing a hand towel, fresh shirts, breath mints, and, if needed, antiperspirant.
 If you use cologne, please do so sparingly — a surprising number of people are sensitive to fragrances.

 - Protect our (rented) floor and the feet of neighbors you may accidentally step upon.
 Wear shoes with clean, soft soles.